-The programme will run on Wednesdays and Thursdays for six weeks, starting in Autumn 2018.
+The programme will run on Wednesdays and Thursdays for six weeks, starting in Wednesday 31st October 2018.
 It’ll be on several sites across Stockport, where we will meet at 10am each morning.
 We will aim to finish by 3pm.
 The majority of the tasks will be restoring meadows and orchards across the Borough, along with some invasive species control and finishing with a project to reseed and create species-rich grassland on one of the sites.

 If you're interested in volunteering on our Stockport Access programme: